gngrwzrd/UIViewControllerStack/readme.md

 viewStack.distance = 8; //(default).
 ````

-Distance is calculated by taking yourViewController.width / distance.

-Distance also controls how much of a view controller you see behind a new view controller being pushed onto the stack.
+Distance controls how much of a view controller you see behind a new view controller being pushed onto the stack.

 You can see how this effects animation by setting it to 1, then set it back to 8.